top of page

 (H) It was actually a long journey before we arrived at the decision to use SharePoint.
 Several companies had already released internal portal services for corporate communications, and many of them offered advanced and attractive features.
 At first, we considered implementing one of these services.
 However, we were concerned about the additional operational and management burden that would arise before the system could become fully integrated into daily workflows.

-For example, requiring new login credentials or having to switch between multiple services depending on the task can be quite cumbersome.
+For example, requiring new login credentials or switching between multiple services depending on the task can be quite cumbersome.
 These seemingly small inconveniences were enough to risk turning the project into nothing more than a theoretical exercise.

-There is no point if the means and end up replacing the original purpose.
+After all, there is no point if the means end up replacing the original purpose rather than supporting it.

 What we really wanted was a space where employees could casually interact, share personal updates, or submit requests to the general affairs team.
-To make that happen, we chose to build a space to communicate within Microsoft 365, a platform we already used daily without even thinking about it.
+To achieve that, we chose to build a space to communicate within Microsoft 365, a platform we already used daily without even thinking about it.
 SharePoint turned out to be the perfect tool for the job.
-Since we were already subscribed to Microsoft 365, no additional costs were involved, which was also a significant advantage for moving forward.
+Since we were already subscribed to Microsoft 365, there were no additional costs, which was also a major factor in moving the project forward.

 With that, we launched a space on our internal portal where people could connect beyond work-related topics, and we named it "THT-SALON."
 That's how it all began.